Code-Institute-Submissions/Hedgemonkey-project1/README.md

 ## Credits

 In this section I will refrence the sources of my content and media, full disclosure of any resources used shall be detailed here.

+Balsamic used for wireframe mockups.

+Hero image generated with Midjourney AI Image generator using the prompt: "professional line-art vector style logo for a modern tailoring company called "Touching Cloth Modern Tailors", professional brand design look in the style of Yoji Shinkawa, James Gilleard and Greg Rutkowski. logo, pocket and stitching illustration, simple, minimalistic, transparent background, using a simple and clean font --s 750 --v 6.0 --ar 103:46"

+Logo created using Gnome Image Manipulation Program (GIMP 2.1.0)

 ### Content